-I learned this tip from one of our critique facilitators, author, Julie Ferguson, who led our local writing group for decades.
+This is a tip I learned from one of our critique facilitators, Julie Ferguson, who led our local writing group for decades.
 Unfortunately (for us) she has since moved cities, but I haven’t forgotten her many gems of advice while editing.